 (9) If your mirror gets a few scratches or sleeks (very fine scratches) on it while being polished, don't worry about them.
 I tried very hard to avoid them, but my mirror got a number of sleeks on it anyway.
 Sure they don't look nice, but unless they are very numerous, scratches will not affect the quality of star images.
 You won't notice them.
 Just do your best to avoid them (i.e., keep yourself and your work area very clean) and continue polishing if they occur.
 Besides, if the scratches are very shallow they may polish out anyway, especially if you can't feel the scratch when you pass the tip of your fingernail over it.

 (11) Before calling your mirror done, test it in your telescope.
 If your telescope is not ready yet build a crude telescope with junk parts without a mount like I did.
 A bare glass mirror reflects about 4% of the light hitting it.
 This is plenty of light to view the moon, bright stars, and the planets Jupiter and Saturn.
-If you like what you see at high magnification (at least 250X for an 8 inch), then the mirror is ready for a coating of aluminum.
+If you like what you see at high magnification (at least 30X/inch -- or 240X for an 8 inch mirror as an example), then the mirror is ready for a coating of aluminum.